AN HONORS DISTINCTION PROGRAM

 Students who are selected into the CUP AHEC Scholars Program and meet all of the participation requirements, receive the following benefits:

-- Priority to participate in highly sought-after Center for Excellence in Health Innovation and Center for Excellence in Collaborative Education learning activities such as the Interprofessional Team Immersion (IPTI), the Rural Health Immersion (RHI), Community Flu Clinics, Enhanced Interprofessional Clerkships, and more.
+- Priority to participate in highly sought-after Center for Excellence in Health Innovation and CAIEP learning activities such as the Interprofessional Team Immersion (IPTI), the Rural Health Immersion (RHI), Community Flu Clinics, Enhanced Interprofessional Clerkships, and more.

 - Increased communication skills by engaging with those who live in rural and underserved communities.